heinekmadsen/esphome_components/components/genvex/README.md

 # Genvex air circulation modbus interface

-!!!
-Currently this compononet will only compile wit DEV version of ESPHome !!!

 A configured uart component and a modbus component is required.

 Example minimal required config: